 Paul LeBlanc, SNHU: The higher ed system that we have today, if you can call it a system, is not built for the challenges we’re facing.
 The majority of college students we need to serve are non-traditional students, who don’t live on a residential campus with the classic, stereotypical college experience.

 We are as an industry, at least in some ways, failing.
-We have 50 percent of students who start in higher ed not finishing.
+We have 50 percent of students who start in higher ed and do not finish.
 We have 37 million Americans with some credits, no degree, and an aggregate $1.3 trillion of student debt—more than all credit card debt combined.
 We have employers now questioning the quality of what we produce—that’s an industry in trouble.
 It’s in trouble at the very same time that the country needs us to produce more college graduates, or at least credential-holders who can keep up with a world of work that is changing in dramatic ways and at an ever-increasing pace.

 This is happening against a backdrop in which people can no longer afford to dip into higher ed just once and then be set for the rest of their careers.
-We need to build a higher ed ecosystem in which learners enter and come back throughout their entire lives.
+We need to build a higher education ecosystem in which learners enter and come back throughout their entire lives.
 We need more people serving those underserved populations.
 We need to serve them differently.
-We have to be a hell of a lot more effective with serving low-income students.
+We have to be a heck of a lot more effective with serving low-income students.
 If you look at college completion rates and you look at the bottom quartile in terms of income, in 25 years of college completion work, we’ve barely moved the dial.
 More wealthy and low-income students are finishing than ever before, but low-income students drop out of the system at the same rate they have for the last 25 years.
 In my view, that’s unacceptable.
 It’s a perfect storm.
 Maybe what’s good about this is that sometimes you have to be in crisis to do the dramatic changes that are necessary.

 Insights & Outlooks: SNHU is one of the fastest growing education providers in the United States, serving more than 90,000 online students.
 Tell us about what most excites you about this growth and your vision for where the university will go in the next five years.

 Paul LeBlanc, SNHU: We serve 135,000 learners of college age.
 Through our recent acquisition of LRNG, we will begin to serve another 50,000 pre-college learners—low-income youth, who are overwhelmingly students of color.
 But our goal is not just growth for growth’s sake, but to improve outcomes for these communities and to improve lives.
 Look at our partnership with Duet for example.
-They are a provider in the Boston area serving some of the poorest students in Boston.
+They are a provider in the Boston area serving some of the poorest students in the city.
 Students start at Duet using SNHU’s competency-based program with Duet’s wrap-around services.
 They arrive with incomes of about $14,000 and when they finish, they move in to somewhere around $30,000.
 That’s a game-changer.
 That may not be a huge income in America today, but we are moving the dial for them and putting them on a pathway towards work opportunities and lifelong learning.

 For us, success is not about numerical growth, but about student success.
 Our goal is to grow at a pace where despite our scale, every individual student feels like they’re getting a highly personalized, highly supportive experience.
 For me, it’s about reaching as many learners as we can, without any slippage in quality.
-We are being very intentional about not thinking of ourselves only as a an “institution” with traditional boundaries, but a learning platform that reaches more emphatically upstream to pre-college learners and more emphatically downstream to post-college age learners.
+We are being very intentional about not thinking of ourselves only as an “institution” with traditional boundaries, but a learning platform that reaches more emphatically upstream to pre-college learners and more emphatically downstream to post-college age learners.

 We have to excel equally at meeting the needs of an 11th grader, working on a college degree, and a 65-year old formerly incarcerated adult working on a high school degree.
 Can we provide that whole breadth and break up the traditional sequencing of when learning happens?
 It depends, but we want to build a platform that gives learners just the right learning at just the right time, in just the right amount, in just the right way.
 That will sometimes be a degree, but it will sometimes be a micro credential; it might be a micromasters or it might be a badge; it might carry college credit, it might not; but in every instance, it has to improve their situation.
 It has to unlock an opportunity.
 That’s how we think about what we’re trying to build and this is not unique to us.
-I hear increasingly in the national discourse a conversation about how do we need to think about higher ed as an ecosystem or a platform and one that accommodates a greater variety of providers offering a greater range and granularity of credentials.
+I hear increasingly in the national discourse a conversation about how we need to think about higher ed as an ecosystem or a platform and one that accommodates a greater variety of providers offering a greater range and granularity of credentials.

 Insights & Outlooks: You spent time at the Department of Education shaping the federal government’s approach to innovation in postsecondary learning.
 Now, back in your role at SNHU, how are you hoping to continue those efforts and impact the national discourse around higher education policy?

 Paul LeBlanc, SNHU: The federal regulatory system prevents higher ed from being dramatically disrupted.
 If you take a look at what happened in music or journalism, those industries were disrupted overnight: they went over a cliff.
 That hasn’t happened in regulated industries like health care or education.
-So, some people find comfort in that and that it means that our industry is relatively insulated from disruptive change.
+So, some people find comfort in that, and that means that our industry is relatively insulated from disruptive change.
 It also buys us time, which is an advantage.
 But, of course, that advantage is also a disadvantage, because that “protected” condition can squelch innovation and can fend off much needed change.

 Title I and Title IV of the Higher Education Act have created a system built around the credit hour.
 The credit hour is good at telling you how long students sit, but it doesn’t truly measure student learning.
 I have a lot of hope around competency-based learning, but federal financial aid policy isn’t well built to accommodate that model.
 For example, while the rules allow direct assessment, which we do at SNHU, only a handful of schools have been authorized to use that approach given the complexity of aid administration.
 All of the related rules— satisfactory academic progress, definitions of the academic year— are tethered to a time-based system ill-suited for a non-time based approach like direct assessment.
 So, I’m hoping that in the next re-authorization, we will see those tangled rules addressed.